I’m drawn to outsiders – people who dare to be different, who stand out proudly from the crowd.

 3. Like many of the best ideas, orange wines have their basis in centuries old traditions.

-Georgian qvevri (amphora) wines could probably claim to be the great grand-daddies of the style, having an unbroken 8,000 year old tradition – and winemakers in the “Capo d’Istria”, an area now spanning three national borders (Italy, Slovenia and Croatia), have spearheaded a renaissance of the style over the past decade.
+Georgian qvevri (amphora) wines could probably claim to be the great grand-daddies of the style, having an unbroken 8,000 year old tradition – and winemakers in the “Capo d’Istria”, an area now spanning three national borders (Italy, Slovenia and Croatia), have spearheaded a renaissance of the style over the last two decades.

 4. They’re frequently more stable and age-worthy than your average white wine